-First Trailer For ‘Bumblebee’ Brings Back The 80s Version Of ‘Transformers’ And An Old-School Starscream
+First Trailer For ‘Bumblebee’ Brings Back The ’80s Version Of ‘Transformers’ And An Old-School Starscream

 Since Bumblebee is a spinoff and likely won’t have a ton of others from the Transformers franchise included, it makes sense to have a well-known Decepticon as the villain.

-Bumblebee is going to hit theaters this Christmas season and it could very well end up being the saving grace for a floundering Transformers franchise.
+Bumblebee is going to hit theaters this Christmas season, and it could very well end up being the saving grace for a floundering Transformers franchise.
 The last couple of films received a lot of criticism which could have the studio and producers returning to the ’80s roots which made the characters so popular in the first place.
 If this trailer and the inclusion of Starscream are any indications, this could be the start of something very fun.